 - P – perimeter.

-The term rectangle comes from the Latin rectangulus that is a combination of two words: rectus (right, proper) and angulus (angle).
-This name derives from the fact that a rectangle is a quadrilateral with four right angles (4 * 90° = 360°).
+The term rectangle comes from the Latin rectangulus, which is a combination of two words: rectus (right, proper) and angulus (angle).
+This name derives from the fact that a rectangle is a quadrilateral with four right angles (4 × 90° = 360°).
 Its opposite sides are parallel and of equal length, and its two diagonals intersect each other in the middle and are of equal lengths too.

 A square is a special case of a rectangle.
-Its definition is that it has all four sides of equal length, or alternatively, the angle between two diagonals is right.
-Go ahead on try our calculators dedicated to squares.
-They can quickly estimate the perimeter, area and diagonal of every square you want, just from the length of its side.
+Its definition is that it has all four sides of equal length; alternatively, the angle between two diagonals is right.
+Try our calculators dedicated to squares, e.g., the square calculator.
+They can quickly estimate the perimeter, area, and diagonal of every square you want, just from the length of its side.

-The center of a rectangle is equidistant from its vertices, and therefore you can always circumscribe a circle on it.
+The center of a rectangle is equidistant from its vertices; therefore, you can always circumscribe a circle on it.
 On the other hand, you can inscribe a circle into a rectangle only if it is a square.

-How to find the diagonal of a rectangle?
+How do find the diagonal of a rectangle given sides?

-To find the diagonal of a rectangle formula, you can divide a rectangle into two congruent right triangles, i.e., triangles with one angle of 90°.
+To derive the diagonal of a rectangle formula used above, divide a rectangle into two congruent right triangles, i.e., triangles with one angle of 90°.
 Each triangle will have sides of length

 w and a hypotenuse of length

 d.
-You can use the Pythagorean theorem to estimate the diagonal of a rectangle, which can be expressed with the following formula:
+You can use the hypotenuse formula, e.g., from the Pythagorean theorem calculator, to estimate the diagonal of a rectangle, which can be expressed with the following formula:

 and now you should know how to find the diagonal of a rectangle explicit formula - just take a square root: